caseyjlaw/FRB121102/README.md

 ## Fast radio interferometric imaging with rtpipe

 This repository contains computational (Jupyter) notebooks with reproduction analysis for the manuscript "The direct localization of a fast radio burst and its host" (http://dx.doi.org/10.1038/nature20797) and related publications.
 The associated data consist of visibilities and calibration files from the Very Large Array for nine radio bursts from the repeating Fast Radio Burst FRB 121102.
-The first burst captured, on 23 Augsut 2016, is shown below.
+The first burst captured, on 23 August 2016, is shown below.

 ![First interferometric localization](cands_16A-459_TEST_1hr.57623.72670021991_sc6-seg163-i95-dm4-dt0.png)